 Check out these helpful financial aid and scholarship tips for transfer students.

-The following requirements are for students who have graduated from high school and earned more than 28 units of college credit.
-Transfers with less than 28 units earned at the time of applying will need to submit additional information.
-See freshman requirements.
+The following requirements are for students who have graduated from high school and earned 15 units of college credit.
+Transfers with less than 15 units earned at the time of applying will need to submit high school transcripts.

 A nonrefundable $45 application fee must be submitted.

-The applicant is responsible for requesting that official transcripts be sent from each college.
+The applicant is responsible for requesting that official transcripts1 be sent from each college.
 Please download, print, and complete a Transcript Request Form (PDF) and mail it along with your official transcripts to:

 Azusa Pacific University